0x4447-office/0x4447_webpage_foundation/docs/departments/programers.md

 If you think that what we write is nonsense, maybe this example ([goodbye-clean-code](https://overreacted.io/goodbye-clean-code/)) will help you open your mind to this idea.

+## No Abstraction is allowed

+Similar to the topic above, abstraction seams good at first, but brakes down, once a project keesp growing and new features are beaing added.
+That is why in our project we don't make clases, that inherit mutliple clases, and so in to inifinity.
+We want to keep our project flexible, straight forward and easy to extend.

+A good article talkign about this topic is called [The Wrong Abstraction](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction).

 ## Fancy Functions are not Allowed